 Terrain: Undulating and rocky in parts

-You can park for free at the red telephone box in Stonethwaite.
+You can park for free in Stonethwaite village.
 Spaces are very limited here but you can also park on the side of the road leading into the village.

-1. From the village, walk past the cottages and Langstrath Inn and you’ll come to a fork in the path with a gate on the left.
+1. From the village, walk past the cottages and Langstrath Inn and you’ll come to a fork in the path with the entrance to Stonethwaite Farm and Campsite on the left.

-3. Continue along the path for approximately two miles with the river on your left.
-About a mile along the path, you’ll pass Fairy Glen and Galleny Force Waterfall.
-This is a great place to rest, especially if you’re walking with young children in the heat.
+3. About a mile along the path, just after another gate below Eagle Crag, you’ll pass Fairy Glen and Galleny Force Waterfall.
+This is a great place to rest or have a dip, especially if you’re walking with young children in the heat.

 4. As you continue up the valley, the scenery becomes more dramatic as you’re surrounded by rugged peaks on every side.
-After the river bends, you’ll see the tops of the rocks that slope down into Black Moss Pot.
+After the beck bends around to the left, you’ll see the tops of the rocks that slope down into Black Moss Pot.

 Black Moss Pot Swimming